edde-framework/edde/docs/devops/gitlab/index.md

 !> During setup you'll need some email provider for sending emails; it's enough to create a **gmail** account for this purpose.
 Just keep **less secure** login options enabled.

+?> This section requires to have up and running Docker Swarm!
+If you missed [Server](/devops/server/index) section, please have a look.

 * [Storage](/devops/gitlab/storage): We have to prepare storage schema for GitLab to keep the stuff safe.
 * [Docker Compose](/devops/gitlab/docker-compose): Configuration file of the stack.
 * [Deployment](/devops/gitlab/deployment): Put things online.